guthizzle/osrs_tools/leagues/strats/grid_master.md

+Version 1.1

 Strategy basic concept is starting off with fast fancy boots and runes into GG rush, picking up some free xp and relics on the way
 After that we transiition into 0 time abuse of the equalibrium relics, magic > str/range, fletching > herb / rc (depending on utility of rc might be useless) 3rd option is thieving > agility(this is the 0 time if boots) / mining

-bold fairy rings and other notes in parenthesis are generally teleports based on speculative relics
+bold fairy rings and other notes in parenthesis are generally teleports based on speculative relics, i.e Fairy's Flight

 - [ ] Complete the tutorial - Choose `Lumberjack`
 - [ ] Grab a `jug of water, Knife and some logs`
 - [ ] Count Check to barbarian village
-- [ ] Grab some meat(world hop if there's not many players here) and then finish stronghold of security
+- [ ] Grab some meat(world hop if there's not many players here) and then finish stronghold off security
 - [ ] Run to Varrock
   <details open>
   <summary>Notes</summary>